AkashMondal0/Snaapio-Server/src/db/drizzle/info.md

-// delete all sql table
+-- This SQL script will delete all tables in the public schema of a PostgreSQL database.

 DO $$
 DECLARE